FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Developers Guide.md

 </table>

 # MDT Dependencies
-The following MDT components and files are utilized, consumed, and or referenced by PSD:
+The following MDT components and files are utilized, consumed, and/or referenced by PSD:
 - ZTIGather.xml
 - ZTIConfigure.xml